 Sonoma County is one of the premier agricultural regions of the United States.
 Boasting more than 250 wineries, it’s little wonder that I visited last summer!
 My friends and I took a weekend trip up to the Sonoma Valley Wineries.
 It took about six hours to get there from Los Angeles.
 I had decided on said trip because I have some friends that live up there.
-The usual spot in Northern California you hear about is Napa Valley.
-If you’re looking for a quieter and cheaper option I’d say give the Sonoma Valley Wineries a try!
+The usual spot in Northern California you hear about is Napa Valley, which you can also cover in this one day trip.
+If you’re looking for a quieter option I’d say give the Sonoma Valley Wineries a try!

 First Spot Sonoma-Cutrer!